raftalks/ravel/README.md

 )

 ```
+- Configure your database settings in the L4 app/config/database.php file
 - Open your terminal in the L4 App root directory and run composer update command
 - Again run the following command on your terminal